 Not known (frequency cannot be estimated from available data)

-Effects in the eye: increase in pupil size, eyelid redness, increased tear production, eye
+Effects in the eye: increase in pupil size, eyelid redness, eyelid swelling, increased tear

 If Tobradex is used for more than 24 days, it may cause you to get an infection and the